MDAStanford/Cyber-Security-Project-1/README.md

-*TODO: What does Filebeat watch for?* - FileBeat monitors changes to the log files.
+What does Filebeat watch for?* - FileBeat monitors changes to the log files.

-*TODO: What does Metricbeat record?* MetricBeat analyzes metrics and statistics of the file data.
+What does Metricbeat record?* MetricBeat analyzes metrics and statistics of the file data.

-The configuration details of each machine may be found below. *Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table*.
+The configuration details of each machine may be found below.

 | NAME    |   FUNCTION |  IP ADDRESS |  OS |